Rance (series): Rance 03: The Fall of Leazas

-Rance IV: The Legacy of the Sect
+Rance IV: Legacy of the Sect

-This game directly follows the events of Rance III.
-Rance, having defeated the Fiends of Helman and saved Leazas, is teleported to Ylapu, a giant floating island above Leazas.
-There, Rance must find a way to escape from the island, but is hindered by agents of Leazas and Helman who come to retrieve him to The Continent.
-The legacy alluded to by the game's title is a powerful magical artifact left by the Holy Magic Sect.
-It was released in 1993 for the PC-9800 series and the FM TOWNS.
+Directly following the events of Rance III, Rance, shortly after having saved Leazas from the Helmanian Empire and the Fiends, is sent to Ylapu, a giant island floating above Leazas.
+There, Rance must find a way to return to The Continent's surface, while being hindered by agents from Helman who are attempting to revive and control the Wargod Upsilon, an ancient superweapon created by the Holy Magic Sect.
+This game connects heavily to AliceSoft's Toushin Toshi series.
+It was released in 1993 for the PC-9800 series, and was later ported to the FM TOWNS and Windows 95.

-Rance 4.1 ~ Save the Medicine Plant! ~
+Rance 4.1: Save the Medicine Plant!

-Rance accepts a quest to stop a horde of underground monsters from attacking the Happiness Pharmaceutical building, where Ibeprofun, a healing medicine, is produced.
-They discover that the perpetrators are the Angel Army; one of their commanders escapes, which begins the next game, Rance 4.2 ~ Angel Army ~.
+Shortly after Rance IV, Rance accepts a quest to stop a horde of underground monsters from attacking the Happiness Pharmaceutical building, where Ibeprofun, a healing medicine, is produced.
+The ending leads directly into the next game, Rance 4.2: Angel Army.

-Rance 4.2 ~ Angel Army ~
+Rance 4.2: Angel Army

-In a continuance of the previous game, Rance 4.1 ~ Save the Medicine Plant! ~, Rance chases down the remainder of the Angel Army, while himself being chased after by an assassination group and three "Rare Gal-Monsters," a class of unique enemies that he offended in Rance IV: The Legacy of the Sect.
-The two games were released in 1995 for the PC-9800 series, with a separate on-disc version.
+Continuing after the previous game, Rance 4.1: Save the Medicine Plant!, Rance chases down the remainder of the Angel Army, while himself being chased after by an assassination group and three "Rare Gal-Monsters".
+The two games were released in 1995 for the PC-9800 series, FM TOWNS, and Windows.